M.S. in Exercise Physiology

 The Sports Sciences major is designed for students who have a passion for working with elite athletes as a strength and conditioning specialist at the high school, university or professional level.

-- An upper-division undergraduate GPA of at least 3.0 on a 4.0 scale.
+1. An upper-division undergraduate GPA of at least 3.0 on a 4.0 scale.
 The same scale applies for graduate-level work.

-- A bachelor’s degree or equivalent from an accredited university.
+2. A bachelor’s degree or equivalent from an accredited university.
+Questions about degree equivalency should be directed to graduateadmissions@fsu.edu.

-- The GRE general test requirement is waived for MS applicants to our college programs through the fall 2026 admission cycle.
+3. The GRE general test requirement is waived for MS applicants to our departmental programs through the fall 2026 admission cycle.
 Master’s applicants may choose to take the Graduate Record Examination General Test (GRE) and submit scores.
 We recommend a score of above the 50th percentile (approximately 150) in both verbal and quantitative sections with a 4.0 or higher on the writing section.
 Please note that it can take up to ten (10) days after sitting for the GRE for an official score report to be sent to the university.

 Attainment of these minimum requirements does not guarantee admission to the program.
 Admission decisions are based on assessments of all aspects of the student’s application materials.
 The department reserves the right to increase standards if warranted by enrollment limitations and by the number and quality of applicants.
 Financial aid is a separate process from the admission to a graduate program.
-Other requirements, outside of the admissions application, must be met to qualify for an assistantship.

 In order to be successful in the major, background knowledge in related sciences should be obtained.
 Students have the option to take the undergraduate courses prior to the start graduate program or as leveling courses during their graduate program.
 If electing to take these courses while in the graduate program (leveling courses), it may take additional time to complete the other degree requirements due to sequencing of classes.